Talking to Your Doctor About Hypothyroidism

 Specific Questions to Ask Your Doctor

-Tips for talking to your doctor.
+Getting the most out of your doctor appointment.
 Family Doctor—American Academy of Family Physicians website.
 Available at: https://familydoctor.org/tips-for-talking-to-your-doctor.
-Updated May 2014.
-Accessed February 20, 2017.
+Updated January 19, 2018.
+Accessed May 20, 2019.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.